This is part four of this story, adapted from an on-going

 "Hold on a minute," said Tempus.
 "We have to deliver this to you..."
 He pressed the grey message tube into Neymich's hand.

-"Well, this is interesting," remarked Toorkman.
+"Well, this is interesting," remarked Toorkmeyn.
 "Being bound is somewhat ignoble.
 Please release me; you have my word as a nobleman that I will not attempt to escape.
 Also, you should have not killed poor Psolir.
 He was only doing his sworn duty to my House Mantir."

 Gormin snorted.
 "You really must be of royal blood if you think you can massacre a whole village and not have to face any consequences.
 Usually only the highest of high-born are that disconnected from reality.
 Also, you should pay your minions better.
-This is pathetic," he complained, thrusting a fistful of looted shins before Toorkman's face.
+This is pathetic," he complained, thrusting a fistful of looted shins before Toorkmeyn's face.

-Toorkman shook his head.
+Toorkmeyn shook his head.
 "You think I did all this?
 I kill with a sword.
 I came here looking to wrest the secret of the Tears of the Gods from the Aeon Priest.
 When we got here the villagers were mostly missing besides a few dead bodies.
 You can’t blame the lads for helping themselves.
 The priest was a babbling wreck, muttering about the 'demons from the depths'.
 He wouldn’t cooperate, so..."
 He shrugged.
 "Sinys was having a little chat with him.
 Then you arrived."

 Gormin frowned.
 "If the Aeon Priest corroborates your story, maybe you will avoid being hanged for war crimes.
 What about the farmer family a day or so to the southwest of here?
 Did gibbering horrors from the depths cut their throats and give the man a burn like Sinys' spider?
 Or were you interrogating random homesteaders about the Tears of the Gods?"

-Toorkman smiled.
+Toorkmeyn smiled.
 "What’s a war crime?
 It sounds interesting."

 "A funny-man, eh?
 Perhaps if you keep us amused we'll let you walk back to the City instead of dragging you by the ankles the whole way."
 Gormin turned away.